drmowinckels/drmowinckels.github.io/content/blog/2018/08-24-introducing-the-ggseg-r-package-for-brain-segmentations/index.md

 slug: "introducing-the-ggseg-r-package-for-brain-segmentations"
 aliases:
   - '/blog/2018-08-24-introducing-the-ggseg-r-package-for-brain-segmentations'
+summary:  The ggseg R-package for brain segmentations is intended for those who need to easily plot results or overviews of segmentet data .
+The package is developed as part of our lab [The Center for Lifespanism and Cognition [LCBC-UiO]
 ---

 **Edit**: Though posted only a week ago, we have discovered another R package called `ggBrain` which has slightly different functions than what our package has.
 Because of this, we have altered the name of our package to `ggseg` short for `ggsegmentation` which is a better description of what our package does.